IBM-Cloud/docs-services/README.md

 `{: #gettingstarted_allbutkitchensink}`

 ### Adding a short description (Required)
 The short description should be 1-3 sentences that provide a very high level summary of your service.
-The purpose of the short description is to help your users determine, at a glance, that your service is the one they want to use.
+Clearly state the user's learning goal in the short description.
+Let the user know what he or she will get out of the tutorial.

-On the line immediately following your 1-3 sentence description, ensure that you have preserved the following code in the getting started template so that the description displays properly:
+On the line immediately following your short description, ensure that you have preserved the following code in the getting started template so that the description displays properly:

 `{:shortdesc}`